jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab11_Sequential System Design Using ASM Charts .md

     reg [2:0] state, next_state;

     // Sequential logic to update the current state on every positive edge of the clock or when reset.
-    // If reset is active, state is set to IDLE.
-Else, move to next state based on current state logic. always @(posedge clk or posedge reset) begin if (reset)
+    // If reset is active, the state is set to IDLE.
+Else, move to the next state based on the current state logic. always @(posedge clk or posedge reset) begin if (reset)
             state <= IDLE; // Reset the state to IDLE.